-Many lesbian non-birth mothers are now treated as joint legal parents immediately from birth (see parenthood for lesbian non-birth mothers).
-However, if you have children conceived before 6 April 2009, or otherwise fall outside the rules, the non-birth mother will only have parental status if you take steps to secure her position.
+Many non-birth mothers in same-sex relationships are now treated as joint legal parents immediately from birth (see parenthood for lesbian non-birth mothers).
+However, if you have children conceived before 6 April 2009, or otherwise fall outside the rules, you will only have parental status if you take steps to secure it.

 The most complete solution is to apply for step-parent/partner adoption.
-This gives the non-birth mother full and permanent legal status as a parent.
-It also extinguishes your child's father's position (where relevant).
+This gives you full and permanent legal status as a parent, as well as shared parental responsibility, and puts you in the same legal position as your partner.
+It also extinguishes your child's father's status (where relevant).
 Find out more about step-parent/partner adoption.

 Where only one partner has parental status, a well-drafted will can ensure both that the non-birth mother has a continued right to care for your child if the birth mother dies, and that your child has a right of inheritance from you both.
 Find out more about guardianship and wills.

 If you have separated from your partner and wish to acquire parental rights without her agreement, or if you are in dispute with your child's biological father, the law is more complex.
 Find out more about disputes between same-sex parents and known donor disputes.

 Have we answered your question?
 Would you like advice on your personal circumstances?

 Email us at firstname.lastname@example.org or call on 020 3701 5915 and we will explain how we can help.